bankstore-fr/python-blockly-runner/README.rst

 The following exceptions can be raised:

 * ``UndefinedVariable`` if you try to access a variable before it is defined.
+* ``InvalidBlock`` if we encounter an invalid block.
+It shouldn't happen if you pay attention in the interface ;-) And it's there it's easier to spot where this error comes from.

 Contributions are welcomed to help us go further.